-Figure 13.
-Diode voltage (dark blue) and input current (light blue) at full power, 12.77 W for the circuit of Fig. 5 and values in Table II.
+Figure 18.
+Diode voltage (dark blue) and input current (light blue) at full power, 12.77 W for the circuit of Fig. 3.1 and values in Table III.
 The peak diode voltage is 60.6 V.

-In summary, all the predictions by the design methodology are accurate for the case where the total capacitance across the diode (including diode capacitance) does not vary much with voltage (e.g., owing to using substantial external linear capacitance or having a diode with only small capacitance variation).
+does not vary much with voltage (e.g., owing to using substantial external linear capacitance or having a diode with only small capacitance variation).
 However, accuracy degrades for the case where the effective capacitance across the diode varies substantially with voltage.
 This presents a limitation in the design method, but iterations on a design starting from design predictions with the proposed method could yield better results.

-IV.
-DIODE PERFORMANCE EVALUATIOJN
+VI.
+DIODE PERFORMANCE EVALUATION